A Meta-Learning Method for Estimation of Causal Excursion Effects to Assess Time-Varying Moderation: The Asymptotic Properties of the DR-WCLS Estimator

 where $m (\hat \beta, \hat \eta_k) = \sum_{t=1}^T \psi_t(\hat\beta, \hat \eta_k;H_t, A_t)$ and $\dot m (\hat \beta, \hat \eta_k) = \frac{\partial m (\beta, \hat \eta_k)}{\partial \beta} \Big|_{\beta = \hat\beta}$. \end{theorem}

-A variety of flexible options for nuisance estimates are available to attain the convergence rate of $o_p(n^{-1/2})$.
+The bound $\mathbf{\hat B}$ on the DR-WCLS estimator error shows that it can only deviate from $\beta^\star$ by at most a sum of (smoothed) products of errors in the estimation of treatment propensities and conditional expectation of outcomes, thus allowing faster rates for estimating the causal effect even when the nuisance estimates converge at slower rates.
 This occurs when either $\hat g_t(H_t,a)$ or $\hat p_t(a|H_t)$ are based on correctly specified models, but also achievable for many ML methods under structured assumptions on the nuisance parameters, for example, regularized estimators such as the Lasso and random forest \citep{chernozhukov2018,athey2016efficient}.
 Importantly, the model-agnostic error bound applies to arbitrary first-stage estimators.
-The bound $\mathbf{\hat B}$ on the DR-WCLS estimator error shows that it can only deviate from $\beta^\star$ by at most a sum of (smoothed) products of errors in the estimation of treatment propensities and conditional expectation of outcomes, thus allowing faster rates for estimating the causal effect even when the nuisance estimates converge at slower rates.
 For detailed proofs of Theorem \ref{thm:asymptotics_dr}, please refer to Appendix \ref{app:dr-wlcs}.